RootlessAgrarian/mappingguide/docs/ContentCheckList.md

 Q: Is there a prefab than connects "HW2b 2m" to "HW2b 5m"
 A: You don't need a prefab.
 The game will widen or narrow the median if the connection between the two road sections is long enough.

-road attributes can be saved as Default or as named Presets for easy subsequent re-use

 roads don't blend properly where stitched
 Are you using FLDs prefabs?
 If so, remove the following files: